rolling-scopes-school/tasks/react/modules/graphiql.md

 - Errors from the api side - (Not found, unhandled rejection, etc) should be displayed in a user-friendly format (toast, pop-up, or something like this - up to your decision).

 ### Welcome page
-- If user is not authorized, main page should contain a link to Sign In / Sign Up page
+- If user is not authorized, the page should contain a link to Sign In / Sign Up page
-- If user is authorized, main page should contain a link to the Main route
+- If user is authorized, the page should contain a link to the Main page

 ### Header